zooai/yapp/README.md

 Y is a lightweight AI manager for macOS.
 It keeps the history of what you AI and lets you quickly navigate, search, and use previous AI contents.

+Thanks to integration with Claude and Langchain, users can easily access best-in-class API straight from the clipboard.

 Y works on macOS Mojave 10.14 or higher.

 <!-- vim-markdown-toc GFM -->